The Luftwaffe at Luke

 at Palmdale.

-office.
-Eighteen months experience had proved that the organization composed
+administration office.
+Eighteen months experience had proved that the organization

-almost entirely of military personnel under the 4540th CCTG was not feasible.
+composed almost entirely of military personnel under the 4540th CCTG was not

-There were no USAF F-104G units, thus obtaining qualified aircraft maintenance
+feasible.
+There were no USAF F-104G units, thus obtaining qualified aircraft

-inspector personnel was difficult, if not impossible.
-The function was converted
+maintenance inspector personnel was difficult, if not impossible.
+The function

-to an almost completely civilian operation and placed under the Deputy Commander
+was converted to an almost completely civilian operation and placed under

-and the F-104 training program was placed under the Deputy Commander for Operations
+at Luke, and the F-104 training program was placed under the Deputy Commander

-of the 4510th CCTW.
-Training was conducted by the two remaining squadrons,
+for Operations of the 4510th CCTW.
+Training was conducted by the two remaining

-the 4512th CCTS and the 4518th CCTS.
-Further change involved the termination
+squadrons, the 4512th CCTS and the 4518th CCTS.
+Further change involved the

-of the short transition course.
-It was replaced by a longer refresher course
+termination of the short transition course.
+It was replaced by a longer refresher

-and sorties increased from 14 to 25.
-Sorties were added in air combat tactics,
+course, and sorties increased from 14 to 25.
+Sorties were added in air combat

-air intercepts, radar navigation, and air-to-air gunnery phases.
-The refresher
+tactics, air intercepts, radar navigation, and air-to-air gunnery phases.

-course was designed to provide air combat and interceptor training to German
+The refresher course was designed to provide air combat and interceptor training

 The first class of students in the refresher course graduated on December